Hiring takes FORever!

 Nope, you are not about to hire a family member in your business.

 Instead, have your spouse, biz bestie or someone else close to you who knows your business validate your job description.
 Ask someone to read it and tell you if it’s written in the same language you speak in and if it matches you and your values.
 You want to attract team members who have the same values and who like your personality.
 The right job description will do that.

 3. Have a great candidate experience.

 Your hiring process says a lot about you as a business owner and as a person.
 Think about how you’re interacting with those interested in your job posting and what it looks like on their end.
 Just like you want prospective clients to have a great experience with you, you want job candidates to also.
-I offer a training that’s a step-by-step solution to hiring the right person, the first time.
+I offer a step-by-step solution to hiring the right person, the first time.